Here is what you need to consider if you are buying vacant land for a cottage. Watch out for the major pitfalls, bylaws, and more.

 - Water fun: Cottages are often all about water access, which is why waterfront properties are super expensive.
 Even glimpses of the water from halfway up the side of a forested mountain are expensive.
 If water is super important, then you’d better start saving!

 - Vegetables and fruit trees: My grandparents’ cottage featured two large garden plots and a sugar shack (they were in Upstate New York).
 Having a cottage with a garden will certainly require a bit of planning around access to freshwater and deer fencing.
 Regardless, you’ll definitely want to aim for a fairly flat piece of land with southern exposure.
 It also helps if there are farms nearby, suggesting that the soil may be fertile.

 - Posh party place: Do you imagine spending the afternoon playing croquet and visiting art galleries, then finishing the day with a glass of vintage Bordeaux in a hot tub?
-Then you’ll need to consider the neighbourhood of your cottage.
+Then you’ll need to consider the neighborhood of your cottage.
 There is a posh cottage country and rustic cottage country.
 Just make sure you’re in the right region.

 - Income property: Planning on making money with a rental property?
 Then accessibility and tourist draw is key.
-It’s also a good idea to check out the local bylaws for vacation rentals.
+It’s also a good idea to check out the local bylaws for vacation rental rules.

-The local amenities might impact your use of the cottage more than you imagine.
+The local amenities will impact your use of the cottage more than you imagine.
 It’s handy to have at least a general store.
 It’s even handier to have a coffee shop and pub.

 Community events are a great way to make friends and socialize.
-Unless you’re JD Salinger, a strong network of neighbours is really important in a rural community.
-They are the one who will lend you that missing cup of sugar, help water your tomatoes while you’re away and support you during an emergency.
+Unless you’re JD Salinger, a strong network of neighbors is really important in a rural community.
+They are the ones who will lend you that missing cup of sugar, help water your tomatoes while you’re away, and support you during an emergency.

 Building Permits and Land Use Bylaws